With less than a month to go before Remembrance Day, it is expected that England will shortly descend into its annual bout of Poppy insanity.

 Also expected for Poppygeddon this year are headlines about footballers and BBC presenters not wearing poppies at the right time, local councils banning poppies for fear of offending the Muslim community, and another futile attempt to make white poppies a thing.

 “It is a little trying,” continued Professor Williams.

-“But we must remember that a great many brave British men and women fought for our right to spend Autumn completely losing our collective shit about poppies.
+“But, we must remember that a great many British men and women fought and died for our right to spend Autumn completely losing our shit about poppies.

-“So, I’d suggest quietly donating to an armed forces charity that you personally feel comfortable with, and do your best to not get het up about everything that you read about in the papers.”
+“So, if you’re looking for advice, I’d suggest quietly donating to an armed forces charity that you feel comfortable with, and do your best to not get het up about everything.”